Answer the questions below to discover your female infertility risk factors.

 Do you have irregular periods or experience bleeding or spotting between periods?

 Ovulation is essential to getting pregnant.
-If you don’t have a period, or if your cycles are more than 35 days apart or less than 25 days apart, you may have an ovulatory disorder, one of the leading cause of infertility.
+If you don’t have a period, or if your cycles are more than 35 days apart or less than 25 days apart, you may have an ovulatory disorder, one of the leading causes of infertility.
 Even if you do experience normal periods, you still may have problems ovulating.
 Abnormal bleeding or spotting between periods should also be taken into consideration as part of your infertility risk assessment.
 Any sort of unexplained bleeding could signal hormonal problems, fibroids, polyps, or uterine or cervical problems.

 Do you experience pain during your periods or sexual intercourse?
 Pelvic pain may indicate endometriosis, tubal disease, pelvic inflammatory disease, or fibroids, all of which can negatively affect fertility.